 The Round Turn and Two Half Hitches it often referred to as a useful boating knot.
 A Round Turn and Two (or more) Half Hitches is commonly used for attaching a boat mooring line to a dock post or ring.
 However, this is probably less secure than the Anchor (Fisherman’s) Hitch.

-Round Turn and Two Half Hitches Uses
+What is a Round Turn and Two Half Hitches Use For?

 The many uses for this not include: to attach a swing rope to a tree branch or frame; to attach the painter of a small craft to a mooring ring or rail, and to attach a tow rope to a vehicle.
 For added security, tape foresees the working end to the standing part after the knot has been drawn up tight.